THE TUSCULUM REVIEW 2014 PRIZE IN POETRY: JERICHO BROWN, JUDGE

 The entry fee is $15 per manuscript.
 We accept checks and money orders made payable to The Tusculum Review.

-Each manuscript entered should consist of no more than twenty-five pages of fiction or no more than five poems (we will allow up to 10 pages total of poetry).
-You may enter more than one manuscript and/or more than one genre contest (as long as you include a $15 reading fee with each contest submission).
+Each manuscript entered should consist of no more than twenty-five pages of fiction or no more than five poems (up to 10 pages total of poetry).
+You may enter more than one manuscript and/or more than one genre contest (as long as you include a $15 reading fee with each story or set of poems).

 Please send a cover letter with your contest entry.
 The cover letter should include the title(s) of your entry, genre of the work—fiction or poetry—your name, postal address, phone number, and e-mail address.
-Please do NOT include your name or any other identifying information on your actual submission.
+Please do NOT include your name or any other identifying information on your short story or poems.

 Previously published stories and poems (including web publications) are not permitted for submission.